AzureMentor/microsoft-graph-docs/concepts/associate-account.md

 1. Log on to Office 365.
 From the **Home** page, select the **Admin** icon to open the Office 365 admin center.
 2. In the menu page along the left side of the page, scroll down to **Admin** and select **Azure AD**.

+	> [!IMPORTANT]
-	>**Important:** To open the Office 365 admin center, and access Azure AD, you'll need  an Office 365 business account with global administrator privileges.
+	> To open the Office 365 admin center, and access Azure AD, you'll need  an Office 365 business account with global administrator privileges.

 3. Create a new subscription.